-Academic Agreement: Students will be provided an electronic academic agreement mainly for informational purposes and found in the UAccess Student Center.
+Academic Support Plan: Students will be provided an electronic academic support plan mainly for informational purposes and found in the UAccess Student Center.
 In addition, major departments may work with students to create course plans and action items to help students set reasonable goals for improvement.

-SCI 195a is an opt-in success strategies course for students who have completed their first semester and go on Warning as a result of poor grades.
-Students who want a structured experience with Academic Advisors from the College may participate.
-Advisor volunteer to teach this course and are passionate about helping students succeed.
+SCI 195a or PSY 197b are success strategy courses designed for students who have completed their first semester and go on Warning as a result of poor grades.
+Students who want a structured experience may participate.
+Academic Advisors in the College of Science volunteer to teach this course and are passionate about helping students succeed.
 They serve as constant points of contact and valuable resources for struggling students.

-4) It is the responsibility of each student to regularly check their UA email, as mentioned in the UA policy regarding email communication and to respond as necessary to requests for contact made by the College.
+- It is the responsibility of each student to regularly check their Arizona email, and to respond as necessary to requests for contact made by the College.